MazenA14/unilink/README.md

 - Clear Course previous grades cache on pull to refresh and not be visibile while refreshing
 - Redesign All cache timings

-- On 1:00 open app to fetch attendance
-- Make notification cached and fetch on loading dashboard, on fetching don't remove the old notifications (Preload notifications on dashboard)
 - Add tutorial and lecture notifications by a variable time reminder (15min, 20 min...) time set in settings under preferences (Make the reminder optional, no lecture reminder)
 - See if guc notifications could be fetched while app is closed
-- On loading don't show loading state, show cached data and after fetching is complete, replace notifications
 - Solve notifcations error if possible
-- Notifiactions preloader is implemented, remove the option that it refetches on opening the notifications

 - Handle offline mode gracefully
 - Investigate 409 error in transcript page
 - Investigate multiple proxy calls (A lot & repetitive)

+- Add supabase hit on every app open to save last opened time and number of times opened
+- Add version joined from as an attribute in the users table
+- Add this might take a minute to the previous semester grades screen on pull to refresh

 - Wraping up the app:
     - Make it more efficient (Parsing Server Side, Parallel Data Fetching)
     - Remove the unneeded dependencies (Smaller file size)
-    - Remove any console logs/wars/errors
+    - Remove any console logs/warnings/errors
     - Replace Alert.alert with custom alert component
     - See how all aspects of the app works (Caching,...)